Halliburton Company (HAL) vs. Its Peers: A Comparison

-Halliburton Company (NYSE: HAL) has a price-to-earnings ratio of 13.27x that is above its average ratio.
+Halliburton Company (NYSE: HAL) has a price-to-earnings ratio of 13.42x that is above its average ratio.
 Additionally, the 36-month beta value for HAL is 2.15.
-There are mixed opinions on the stock, with 23 analysts rating it as a “buy,” 3 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored